 A proper e-commerce web audit should be all about getting your hands dirty and analyzing your site from A to Z.

-E-commerce audit for e-shops is like spring cleaning for your house.
+E-commerce audit checklist for e-shops is like spring cleaning for your house.

 Use your newfound auditing insights to increase traffic, conversions, and sales.
 We hope that with this checklist, your e-commerce business will flourish in 2017.